Blake L. Sartini: Early life

 Blake L. Sartini was born in Stockton, in the San Joaquin County of California.
 He is the son of Arthur Dennis Sartini and Sandra Louise Myers.
 The family moved to Las Vegas in 1964 when his father took a job as the assistant executive director of the Las Vegas Housing Authority.
 Sartini attended Ed W. Clark High School, where he played football as a tight end and defensive end.
 He enrolled in the University of Nevada, Las Vegas, and in 1982 earned his bachelor's degree in business administration.

 Career

 Gaming History

 Sartini began his career as a craps dealer in a downtown Las Vegas hotel and casino.
 He then worked in various management and executive management positions with several gaming and entertainment companies.
 His career included working on the Las Vegas Strip at the Barbary Coast Hotel and Casino and ultimately joining Station Casinos Inc., where he held the positions of chief operating officer and director.
 He was one of the four founding members when it became a public entity in May 1993.
-Under Sartini’s leadership, the company grew from one property and $150 million in revenue to eight casinos and $850 million in revenue.
+When he was COO, the company grew from one property and $150 million in revenue to eight casinos and $850 million in revenue.